Jihillestad/tflab-linux-public/README.md

 ## 🔄 Adding a Spoke VNet

 **Important!
 The example below is not implemented in this repository.
-You are welcome to use it as a starter for creating spokes in your own environment.**
+You are welcome to use it as a starter for creating spokes in your own repository.
+Create a folder and file structure like the examples below if you want to dive deeper into hub-and-spoke topology.**

 ### Folder Structure